 - Where: County Hall Westminster Bridge Road

-Why I like this place: to be able to eat quality products, especially the meat, in a relaxed atmosphere and with the best views of London is priceless.
+Why I like this place: to be able to eat quality products, especially meat, in a relaxed atmosphere and with the best views of London is priceless

 Recommended if... you want to spend a nice time while eating and crown the after-dinner drink with a good gin.

-10. You can't leave London without trying the best fish&chip at Fishcotheque
+11. You can't leave London without trying the best fish&chip at Fishcotheque.

-I'm not going to say that this place can be compared to, for example, the restaurant at The Shard, but I can assure you that its fish&chip is among the best in London.
+I'm not going to say that this place can compare with, for example, the restaurant at The Shard, but I can assure you that its fish&chip is among the best in London.
 This quality has made it one of the oldest restaurants specializing in this recipe and, in addition, it maintains an interesting retro atmosphere inside.

-The fish is of very high quality and the chefs manage to fry it perfectly, without it being oily at all.
+The fish is of high quality and the cooks manage to fry it perfectly, without it being oily at all.
 The large portions are generous and do not present too much difference in price compared to the medium ones.